Ukrainian PM spells out what US$800bn could cover under economic peace deal

 - US representative Steve Witkoff also took part in the economic panel via video link.

-- Serhii Kyslytsia, Deputy Foreign Minister of Ukraine, earlier set out what the advisers discussed in Kyiv during the first part of the meeting.
+- Ukrainian Deputy Foreign Minister Serhii Kyslytsia earlier outlined what the advisers discussed in Kyiv during the first part of the meeting.

-- Ukrainian President Volodymyr Zelenskyy has said that some of the documents aimed at settling the war, developed during the negotiation process, will be ready to sign in January.
+- President Volodymyr Zelenskyy has said that some of the documents aimed at settling the war will be ready to sign in January.

-- A document setting out the sequence for implementing the points of a peace agreement has recently been added to the list of texts being agreed.
+- A document setting out the sequence for implementing the points of the peace agreement has recently been added to the list of documents being agreed.

 Support Ukrainska Pravda on Patreon!